14627s/14627s/README.md

+Sure, here's an updated version of your profile with a focus on more professional learning goals:

+---

 # Hello, I'm 14627s! 👋

 Welcome to my GitHub profile!
-I'm a 15-year-old developer from Morocco, passionate about coding open-source tools using Python and C#, and currently diving into Networking and Capture The Flag (CTF).
+I'm a 15-year-old developer from Morocco, passionate about coding open-source tools using Python and C#.

 ## 💻 Technologies & Tools
 ![Python](https://img.shields.io/badge/-Python-3776AB?style=flat-square&logo=python&logoColor=white)